rapid7/metasploit-framework/Creating-Metasploit-Framework-LoginScanners.md

  ```

  - scan! : This method is the main one you will be concerned with.
 This method does several things.
- 	- It calls valid! which will check all of the validations on the class and raise an Metasploit::Framework::LoginScanner::Invalid if any of the Vlidations fail.
+ 	- It calls valid! which will check all of the validations on the class and raise an Metasploit::Framework::LoginScanner::Invalid if any of the Validations fail.
 This exception will contain all the errors messages for any failing validations.
  	- it keeps track of the connection error count, and will bail out if we have too many connection errors or too many in a row
- 	- it runs throguh all of the credentials by calling each_credential with a block
+ 	- it runs through all of the credentials by calling each_credential with a block
  	- in that block it passes each credential to #attempt_login
  	- it yields the Result object into the block it is passed
  	- if stop_on_success is set it will also exit out early if it the reuslt was a success